April 19, 2015, Judean Desert, Israel

 But my life choice, my destiny, is to live in Israel.
 As such I eventually had to realize that my dream home would never be.
 It was supplanted by a more important dream, the return to Zion.

-Growing New England style trees and planting grass...in the Judean desert, well, it was simply not a good idea.
+Growing New England style trees and planting grass... in the Judean desert, well, it was simply not a good idea.
 So I had to adjust to reality.
-Herod the Great had worried about the water situation back in the year 37 B.C.E. and so do I, this is our reality.
+Herod the Great had worried about the water situation back in the year 37 B.C.E. and so do I and my neighbors, this is our reality.

 One must work with reality.

-The same became true of my martial arts.
+The same became true of my martial arts practice.

-I live in Israel, and all of us live in an increasingly violent and dangerous world, as hard as some of us try we cannot escape this realty.
+I live in Israel, and all of us live in an increasingly violent and dangerous world, as hard as some of us try we cannot escape this reality.

-I travel to many countries to teach Krav Maga seminars and everywhere I go I find some form of danger and violence.
-(See below if you wish to host a seminar)
+I travel to many countries to teach Krav Maga seminars, and everywhere I go I find some form of danger and violence.

-Today is a beautiful day and it is to forget.
-It is easy to forget that danger lurks everywhere, that just a few days ago a young Israeli man lost his life to terrorism while his female companion is still in the hospital.
+Today is a beautiful day and it is easy to forget.
+It is easy to forget that danger lurks everywhere, it is easy to forget that just a few days ago a young Israeli man lost his life to terrorism while his female companion is still in the hospital fighting for her life.

-All those years that I ran a successful dojo I looked to America for business inspiration.
-I read the martial arts professional business magazines and tried to follow their model.
-But it did not suit me.
-Luring kids with pizza and ice cream parties did not seem like the right way to fill my school.
+All those years I ran a successful dojo I looked to America for business inspiration and ideas.
+I read the American martial arts professional business magazines and tried to follow their model and advice, But it did not suit me.
+It did not suit my reality in Israel.
+Luring kids with pizza and ice cream parties did not seem like the right way to fill my school with students.

 Moshe while training at Bodies in Motion in Los Angeles, with Fitness Kickboxing friend.
 Looong time ago...

-The advertisements generally ran something like this..."Add a Kickboxing Fitness class to your program and bring in many new students each month."
+The advertisements generally ran something like this..."Add a Kickboxing Fitness class to your martial arts program and bring in many new students each month."

-Lets analyze the goal: Bring more students in, make money money.
+Lets' analyze the goal: Bring in more students, make more money.
 Fair enough.

-But is that what Krav Maga is about?
+But is that what Krav Maga is all about?

 Our Krav Maga will be a reflection of our goals.